mediachain/mediachain/rfc/mediachain-rfc-2.md

-# RFC 2: Design Considerations for the Mediachain at Scale
+# RFC 2: Design Considerations for Mediachain at Scale

 Status: DRAFT